Hacker News

 Also, I find it hilarious that this whole thing was bound to blow up after the recent Chinese regulatory crackdown anyway.

-5 hours ago by rtkwe
+4 years ago by rtkwe

 There's the saying of "if you owe the bank $100k you have a problem but if you owe the bank $100 million they have a problem."
 You're small enough fish you don't have a nearly dedicated person who's bonus and compensation is tied to keeping you from taking your pile of cash and going somewhere else.
 Individually your business and risk mean basically nothing to your broker most likely.

-4 hours ago by tedunangst
+4 years ago by huitzitziltzin

 Do you have multiple billions of dollars at stake with the broker?